vitaly-t/decomment/README.md

 All matching blocks are ignored, as well as any comment-like content inside them.

-Example:

-CSS may contain Base64-encoded strings with comment-like symbols:
+For example, CSS may contain Base64-encoded strings with comment-like symbols:
 ```css
   src: url(data:font/woff;base64,d09GRg//ABAAAAAAZ)
 ```
-And you can isolate all `url(*)` blocks by setting:
+And you can isolate all `url(*)` blocks by using:
 ```js
   {ignore: /url\([\w\s:\/=\-\+;,]*\)/g}
 ```